Sweet and Savory Ground Chicken Picadillo (Easy 30 Minute Skillet)

 • Reheat: Warm on the stove over medium heat or in the microwave until hot.

-• Mexican Picadillo with Corn – Add ½ cup frozen corn and a dash of chili powder along with the tomatoes.
+• Mexican – Add corn and chili powder

 There are so many ways to serve picadillo!
 You can easily add picadillo to your meal plan rotation.

-• Over rice, cauliflower rice, or quinoa with steamed veggies.
+• Over rice, cauliflower rice, or quinoa with steamed veggies and black beans.

 • Stuffed in tacos, quesadillas, empanadas or egg roll wrappers.